| Colombian

 clouds possibly associated with a site that may have been used to

+invoke rain from the sky god.
 Carved and painted rock statues in the San Agustin,

 Huila area indicate the probability that many (possibly all?) petroglyphs